-Keep Up With Exterior Maintenance And Paint More Often
+Keep Up With Exterior Maintenance And Painting

 Tips For Saving Money On Interior Painting

 Save The Painting Contractor Time – Anything done on the home owners part to allow the contractor to focus on painting will help reduce the cost.
-This should of course be agreed upon beforehand and written into the quote.
+This should of course be agreed upon beforehand and written into the painting quote.
 Having to work around difficult furniture, move furniture, blinds, or other window coverings all take up time.
 Contractors take many factors into consideration when doing an estimate.

 Multiple Interior Paint Colours Increase Painting Costs – Homeowners may not realize that it can be more expensive to paint a house interior in multiple paint colours, both in paint and labour costs.
 For example a typical bedroom might take a gallon and a half of paint.
 If that’s the only room being painted in a particular colour the half gallon goes unused instead of being utilized elsewhere.

 It takes the painter more time, effort and expense to paint a number of colours..
 Each colour requires a different brush, roller, tray, brush bucket, liner, etc. When painting with one colour a painter can efficiently transition between rooms or come back and forth between spaces applying first and second coats as drying time allows.
 Time is not taken up having to change from one colour to the next and work with all the different brushes, trays, etc. as mentioned above.

 Accent Or Feature Walls Costs More – More often than not even a small accent wall requires a full gallon of paint to be purchased so it may add to the overall paint costs.
 It also takes more time and effort to precisely cut in the accent wall against the adjoining wall colours.